 headshot of Elizabeth Sammons

 As needed, Elizabeth volunteers her interpreting skills, contributes occasional articles to a variety of publications, and speaks on issues related to cross-cultural communications and events in Russia and Eastern Europe.
 She served as president of her Lutheran church for one year and on the Ohio Governor’s Council of People with Disabilities for six years.
-She is also an AFB CareerConnect mentor.
+She is also an APH CareerConnect mentor.

 Read blog posts by Elizabeth Sammons on the Visually Impaired: Now What? blog.